jackmaden/philosophybreak/src/pages/articles/anatman-buddhist-doctrine-of-no-self-why-you-do-not-really-exist/index.md

 ## Learn more about Buddhist philosophy

-<span class="big-letter">I</span>f you’re interested in learning more about no-self, compassion, and other Buddhist teachings on how we can alleviate anxiety, unhappiness, and suffering — including the Buddha’s Four Noble Truths and Eightfold Path — then you might like our new course, [Philosophies for Living: The Ultimate Guide to Enriching Your Personal Philosophy](/philosophies-for-living/).
+<span class="big-letter">I</span>f you’re interested in learning more about no-self, compassion, and other Buddhist teachings on how we can alleviate anxiety, unhappiness, and suffering — including the Buddha’s Four Noble Truths and Eightfold Path — then consider signing up to our new guide, [Philosophies for Living: The Ultimate Guide to Enriching Your Personal Philosophy](/philosophies-for-living/).

 <div class="course-promo darkradial-background text-center">
     <h4>Philosophies for Living: the Ultimate Guide to Enriching Your Personal Philosophy</h4>